Crazzy-Rabbit/Script-in-PopGenetics/07.RNA/RNA-ASE/README.md

 log2_aFC – Effect size for the allelic imbalance reported as allelic fold change (log2(aCount/bCount)) defined in our paper. n_variants – Number of variants with allelic data in this feature. variants – List of variants with allelic data in this feature (contig_position_ref_alt).

+The aCount and bCount columns list the number of reads that could be uniquely mapped to each haplotype and can be used for any downstream analysis of ASE data.
 ```